alxndrsn/mocha-async-hooks-aware/README.md

 # Use

-In your mocha setup:

-	require('mocha-async-hooks-aware');
+Add the dependency, e.g.:

+	yarn add -D mocha-async-hooks-aware

-It might also be possible to add `--require mocha-async-hooks-aware` to your mocha call.
+Add the following to your mocha config:

+	--require mocha-async-hooks-aware

+For more info, see https://mochajs.org/#-require-module-r-module

 # Development